Grant Program Objectives

 - Encourage through educational activities the understanding of actions beneficial to the environment

 - This is a reimbursement program.
-The contract recipient must spend the money first, submit the required paperwork, and then be reimbursed by PRIDE via an Automated Clearing House transfer to the recipient’s bank.
+The grant recipient must spend the money first, submit the required paperwork, and then be reimbursed by PRIDE via an Automated Clearing House transfer to the recipient’s bank.
 Invoices may be submitted periodically.

 - Teachers from private and public school systems in designated counties served by Eastern Kentucky PRIDE